mega-mace/mega-mace.github.io/others/roms.md

 ## Sega Game Gear

 I initially started writing out more on individual games for this system, but later realized a lot of them are ports of SMS games, and there's not much reason to play or write about those ones individually.
 They have a lot of the same problems, particularly platformers that use mostly the same level design but with a smaller screen that makes it harder to anticipate hazards.
 I also don't find the sound chip to be very good.
 It was a neat piece of tech for its time, but outside of true exclusives I'm not sure of a reason to play a lot of these in modern times when their superior versions are widely accessible.

+## Nintendo DS

+### Tetris DS

+Tetris is an undoubtedly great concept, but there are so many Tetris games that I often have my doubts that any given iteration will show me something novel with the concept.
+Tetris DS is surprisingly pretty interesting, as it leans heavily on theming from classic Nintendo games, and has some game modes I had not seen before, many of which specifically take advantage of the touch controls and two screens.

+### Yoshi Touch & Go

+I had low expectations for this, but Yoshi is a big enough name that I checked it out.
+Unsurprisingly, it's very cutesty and uses a lot of the touch screen.
+I found it kind of annoying, mainly due to the need to visualize across both screens.
+Otherwise it's pretty simplistic gameplay, as the game sort of plays itself, and you mainly draw in paths to assist the moving characters.